Trials (musician): Early life and education

-In the late 1990s, at the age of 16, Trials was involved in a car accident along with his brothers near their home in the southern suburbs of Adelaide.
-Trials went through the windscreen of the car and broke his arms.
+In the late 1990s, at the age of 16, Rankine was involved in a car accident along with his brothers near their home in the southern suburbs of Adelaide. went through the windscreen of the car and broke his arms.
 The driver of the other car was speeding and at fault, and gave Trials $5,000.
-Trials used the money to buy Technics 1200s turntables, a computer and a microphone, which started him on his musical career path.
+Rankine used the money to buy Technics 1200s turntables, a computer and a microphone, which started him on his musical career path as Trials.